josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251201_normalityish.md

 but this starts to put an end date on any immediate suffering,

 rather than having this be a thing that gets spun out for anyone's political gain.

+---

+it's now not just royalties specialists, but the patents teams are also having a gander.

+i haven'r heard who was on the 2021/2022 panels for qsc at my university yet.

+which is a shame because then at least one duck could be identified as part of The Problem.

+i'm stsrting to wonder if some people actually see anything other than dollar signs when they see photographs of other humans.